sdv-dev/SDV/README.md

   generation models.

-[Get started using the SDV package](https://sdv.dev/SDV/getting_started/install.html) -- a fully integrated solution and your one-stop shop for synthetic data.Or, use the standalone libraries for specific needs.
+[Get started using the SDV package](https://sdv.dev/SDV/getting_started/install.html) -- a fully integrated solution and your one-stop shop for synthetic data.
+Or, use the standalone libraries for specific needs.